 We do not generally provide a significant number of perquisites or personal benefits to our NEOs.
 Our NEOs are eligible to participate in our employee benefit plans, including our medical, dental, vision, group life, and disability and accidental death and dismemberment insurance plans, in each case on the same basis as all of our other employees.
 As with all other employees, we pay the premiums for basic life, accidental death and dismemberment, and disability insurance for our NEOs.
-Our NEOs may also utilize lifestyle spending wellness benefits and catered meal benefits, both of which are available to our broader employee population.
-Our Co-Chief Executive Officer and Co-Founder Mr. Dines also has benefits provided including supplemental health benefits and security.
+Our NEOs may also utilize lifestyle spending wellness benefits and catered meal benefits both of which are available to our broader employee population.
+Our Chief Executive Officer, Mr. Dines, also has benefits provided including supplemental health benefits and personal security services are provided for UiPath's benefit, and UiPath considers the related expenses to be appropriate business expenses rather than personal benefits for Mr. Dines.
+Nevertheless, the expenses associated with these security services are reflected in the "All Other Compensation" column of the Summary Compensation Table below.